ElAwbery/Lucky_Egg/README.md

 4. Refactored the code to make page object classes separate from the server code

-5. Wrote an HTML form
+5. Wrote an HTML form for user data entry

-6. Added web forms to the page classs
+6. Added web forms to the page class

 7. Added a POST method
     - Implemented the post method of the request handler class